Birdy-C/MIT-6-837/Result/assignment/README.md

 # BUG

 # TIME
-About 9h to finish the whole task£¨including time for learning, excluding the time to finish the document£©
+About 9h to finish the whole task, including time for learning, excluding the time to finish the document£©

 # Collaboration